DrewCorlin/opentelemetry-node-bundler-plugins/packages/opentelemetry-rollup-plugin-node/README.md

 ## Supported instrumentations

-See [@opentelemetry/auto-instrumentations-node](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node) for the supported packages.
+See [the OpenTelemetry registry](https://opentelemetry.io/ecosystem/registry/?language=js&component=instrumentation) for the supported packages.
+Any OpenTelemetry plugin should work.

 Note that Node.js builtin modules will not be patched by this plugin, but initializing the `NodeSDK` with plugins relevant to those modules (eg [@opentelemetry/instrumentation-undici](https://www.npmjs.com/package/@opentelemetry/instrumentation-undici)) will instrument them properly as the existing `require`-patching approach still works with built in modules.